anshu049/CI-CD-using-GitHubAction-and-ArgoCD-into-EKS-for-microservices/README.md

 <br>Installation:<br>
 ----------------------
-<br> 1)Launch an ec2 instance for running Jenkins and add port 8080 in security group of the instance to access Jenkins.<br>
+- Launch an ec2 instance for running Jenkins and add port 8080 in security group of the instance to access Jenkins.
-<br> 2)Connect to instance and install Jenkins, Git and Docker.<br>
+- Connect to instance and install Jenkins, Git and Docker.
-<br> 3)Install these plugins:
+- Install these plugins:
 - Docker
 - Docker Pipeline